Gages/docker-android-project/README.md

 # Dockerfile for Android Projects

-This is a Dockerfile to make minimum images for Android projects.
+This is a Dockerfile created specifically for headlessly building Android projects with gradle.
-No `ant`, `maven`, nor `android-ndk` are included.

 ## Included